Remember to cite LawCareers.Net on your application form if you apply to Macfarlanes LLP.

 A vacation scheme at Macfarlanes is a two-week snapshot into life as a trainee.
 Vacation students will spend each week in a different practice area working alongside a partner, solicitor or trainee.
 Work can include being asked to draft a real letter – and then working through the draft with a solicitor or trainee – or carrying out some research on a live issue for a client.

-Our insight day is a one-day event designed to provide students with an insight into City law.
+Our insight scheme is a week-long event designed to provide students with an insight into City law.
 You will have the opportunity to meet trainees, solicitors and partners within the firm.

-The day will comprise of skills workshops, work shadowing and presentations.
+The scheme will comprise of skills workshops, work shadowing and presentations.

 To find out what it's like to undertake a placement at Macfarlanes LLP read the firm's Vac Scheme Insider report.